 We have these symbolic starts to help motivate us to do the things we should be doing all along: plan, implement, and evaluate to move forward toward our goals.
 The challenges of this past year have put a new importance on the evaluation step.

 Many of us may automatically put together lists of goals.
-It is traditional this time of year.
-Some of us even set actions in motion to achieve those goals with the hope to place nice tidy checkmarks on our list as we start making progress.
+It is traditional at the start of the year, why not in the middle of the year?
+Some of us even set actions in motion to achieve those goals with the hope to place nice tidy check marks on our list as we start making progress.
 Do you ever notice those items seem to be the easier things to accomplish?
 The problem comes with the more difficult items…those things we hope to do that take more planning and thought or may need to be reconsidered and broken down into smaller more achievable goals.
 It’s easy to give up on the “leftovers” on our list.
+A few simple steps will help regroup:

 - Make a list.
 Set realistic and not-so-realistic goals.
 Build in some fun with reality checks.
 Make sure you cover your whole person: work, family, personal and fun stuff.